Blog

 Air filters aren’t universal, so you can’t just grab any one off the shelf.
 The most important thing is getting the right size.
 You can find the dimensions printed right on the frame of your current filter (for example, 16x25x1).
 Write this down or take a picture before you head to the store.
 You’ll also see a MERV rating, which stands for Minimum Efficiency Reporting Value.
 A higher MERV rating means the filter can trap smaller particles.
 While that sounds great, a filter with too high a rating can restrict airflow in a system not designed for it.
 Check your AC unit’s manual for the recommended MERV range, and if you’re ever unsure, just contact us for advice.

-Know When to Call a Pro (Instead of DIY)
+When to Skip the DIY and Call a Pro

 While handling basic AC maintenance can be empowering, it’s crucial to know where to draw the line.
 Some tasks are best left to trained professionals to ensure your safety and prevent costly damage to your system.
 Trying to fix complex issues on your own can turn a small problem into a major repair.
 Recognizing the difference between a simple task and a job for an expert is key to keeping your air conditioner running smoothly and safely for years to come.